24. DOG ENDS

 Q. Do you use an aid or appliance to help you communicate with others.

-No, not yet.
-But I don’t think it will be long before I do.
+A. It won’t be long, I guess, before I do.
 As an erstwhile colleague of mine, who was also targeted to be hunted and succumbed to the ravaging hounds, now uses a medium based in Barry Island to communicate with us.

 Q. Do you need an aid or appliance other than spectacles to read signs?

-Yes, I use a telescope with the most powerful magnification available in the Argos range to look for the tell tale signs that the hounds and hunters are about to be on my trail again.
+A Yes, I use a telescope with the most powerful magnification available in the Argos range to look for the tell tale signs that the hounds and hunters are on my trail again.
 It provides me with about a five mile head start.
-If I relied on my normal eyesight, or even the strongest NHS specs, I would barely get a quarter of a mile advantage on the barstewards.

 Q. Do you find it difficult to mix with other people?